 In addition to her academic research, she is the coordinator of the Fight for $15 and Fairness campaign at York University, and she is VP Campaigns in the York University Graduate Students’ Association.

-Evangeline Kroon is a Ph.D. candidate in the Department of Politics at York University where her interests include gender and its role in Canadian politics.
-Her research hopes to look at how rape myths permeate courtroom discourse, and how the interaction between judges, prosecutors, and defence counsel contribute to the generation of these myths.
-In particular, it will determine the dynamics of how these myths are reproduced in courts by Canadian judges.
+Evangeline Kroon is a Ph.D. candidate in the Department of Politics at York University where her interests include elections and the environment, women and violence within popular culture, as well as gender and its role in Canadian politics.
+Her current research looks at Green party success in Guelph, Ontario and the political, environmental, and gendered aspects that contributed to this success.
+More broadly, her research traces the history of Green party success in Canada, Western Europe, and Oceania.
 Prior to coming to York, Evangeline examined narratives of violence against women in post-apocalyptic pop-culture to earn her MA in Criminology and Criminal Justice Policy at the University of Guelph.